Guidelines for Shoah Research, Education and Documentation

 - Ability of the applicant to commit to and/or raise matching funds

 - Substantive evaluative component (The evaluation must measure goals and potential outcomes of the program/project.
 Additionally, if a grant is awarded, the Claims Conference may request that the program undergo an independent evaluation upon completion.)

 Note the following:

-- The Claims Conference will fund less than 50% of a project’s total cost with the grantee securing the remaining sources of funding.
+- The Claims Conference will fund up to 40% of a project’s total cost with the grantee securing the remaining sources of funding.

 - Priority will be given to projects in parts of the world with weak infrastructure for Shoah-related education.

 - Programs outside of Holocaust-dedicated institutions will be funded for no more than 3 years.